 Introduce and Demonstrate Company Values as Early as Possible

 Your organization’s culture is built on its ideals.
 Share these concepts with new hires from the beginning and demonstrate how you apply them in daily operations.
-It helps employees understand and support the company’s objective and vision.
+It helps employees understand and support the company’s objectives and vision.
 Urge new hires to connect actively with these principles by giving tales or examples of how the values have benefited the firm and its employees, generating a compelling story that resonates with them.

 Stay True to Your Culture